India–Tajikistan relations: Strategic and military ties

 India's military presence and activities have been significant, beginning with India's extensive support to the anti-Taliban Afghan Northern Alliance (ANA).
 In 2002, India built a hospital at the Farkhor Air Base, located 60 km from the Afghan border, to treat wounded ANA fighters; the leader of the ANA Ahmed Shah Massoud had been rushed there after the fatal attack on his life on 10 September 2001.
 After the United States declined Tajikistan's offer to use the base, the Indian government began talks over using the base, and the then-Indian Prime Minister Atal Bihari Vajpayee signed an agreement with the Tajik president Emomali Rahmon to that effect on 14 November 2003.
 India began renovating the base and stationed aircraft of the Indian Air Force there.
 The use of the base was speculated to include the acquisition of military and energy assets from the former Soviet republics of Central Asia, given India's primary reliance on Soviet/Russian weaponry.
 India also sees the base providing access to the oil and energy resources of Central Asia.
 India also promised to aid in Tajikistan's defence and is providing training to the Tajikistan Air Force.
 Indian presence at Farkhor has been objected to by Pakistan, which sees it as a threat.
 The Farkhor Air Base became fully operational in 2006, and 12 MiG-29 fighters and trainer aircraft are planned to be stationed there.
+The lease for Ayni air base expired in 2022 and Tajikistan refused to renew the lease, which led to the withdrawal of Indian forces.
 India is the fourth nation after the US, Russia and Germany to have a military base in Central Asia.
 India has established a military hospital in southern Tajikistan.
 The hospital with capacity of 50 beds will treat military personnel as well as civilians.